wjackson/qzmq/README.md

 q)c:.zmq.ctx_new[]
 q)s:.zmq.socket[c;.zmq.ZMQ_PULL]
 q).zmq.bind[s;"tcp://lo:5555"]
+q).zmq.ps: {[m]: show last m }
+"x: .z.t"
+"x: .z.t"
+"x: .z.t"
+q).zmq.ps: {[m]: value last m }
 q)x
 18:41:21.329
 q)x
 18:41:23.329
-q).zmq.ps: {[x]: show x}
-"x: .z.t"
-"x: .z.t"
-"x: .z.t"
 ```

 ## Q Version Requirement

-qzmq requires kdb+ version 3.0 2013.04.05 or later.
+Qzmq requires kdb+ version 3.0 2013.04.04 or later.
 This is because it relies
-on the c function sd0x (added on 2013.04.05) to implement zmq.close. qzmq may
+on the c function sd0x (added on 2013.04.04) to implement .zmq.close.
+Qzmq may
 compile and load with earlier versions but q will be probably crash when
 sockets are closed.

 ## ZeroMQ Version Requirement

-qzmq requires ZeroMQ 3.x.
+Qzmq requires ZeroMQ 3.x.
 ZeroMQ >= 3.2.2 is supposedly compatible on the wire
 with 2.x so it should be possible to interoperate with non-q components that
 use an earlier version of the library.